 The examples that follow depict the three ways in which HTTP protocol methods may be left uncovered.
-The determination of whether methods are uncovered is made after all the constraints that apply to a url-pattern have been combined as described in Section 13.8.1, "Combining Constraints".
+The determination of whether methods are uncovered for a url-pattern is made after all the constraints that apply to that url-pattern have been combined as described in Section 13.8.1, "Combining Constraints".